-What is your top priority if elected to the City Council?
+What are your top priorities if elected to the City Council?

-My top priority is to keep our Santa Clarita Valley from turning into the San Fernando Valley.
-This means crafting solutions for addressing major problems we already face.
+My top priority is to keep Santa Clarita Valley safe, clean, and a great place to raise a family.
+This means crafting solutions for addressing major problems we face.

 - Stop overcrowding by approving lower density housing.